ckan/ckanext-validation/README.md

 Use `ckanext.validation.run_on_create_sync` and `ckanext.validation.run_on_update_sync` to enable this mode (See [Configuration](#configuration)).

-### Changes in the schema
+### Changes in the metadata schema

-The extension requires changes in the default CKAN resource schema to add some fields it requires.
+The extension requires changes in the default CKAN resource metadata schema to add some fields it requires.
 It is strongly recommended to use [ckanext-scheming](https://github.com/ckan/ckanext-scheming) to define your CKAN schema.
 This extension provides all the necessary presets and validators to get up and running just by adding the following fields to the `resource_fields` section of a ckanext-scheming schema:

 ```json
     {